dawsondiaz/BIS15W2020_ddiaz/homework/lab3/lab3_hw.md

 **4. Are there NA's in your data?
 Show the code that you would use to verify this, please.**

 Yes, there are NA values in the data.
-This is verified by running the `anyNA` function
+This is verified by running the `anyNA` function.

 ```r
 anyNA(homerange)